ebergam/PublicPages_FB_api/README.md

 This script calls the FB API (v3.3) on a public page.

-You can define a page_id, that you find in the URL of the public page that you are interested.
+You can define a page_id (or a list of id's) to target.
+You find in the URL of the public page that you are interested.
 For example, for the Italian newspaper Repubblica (https://www.facebook.com/repubblica -> page_id = 'repubblica')
 The resulting dataset contains these fields: